 Neil Postman

-Every medium acts as a metaphor that subconsciously structures how a culture defines truth, reality, and human interactions.
+Every communication medium acts as an epistemology that implicitly dictates how a culture defines intelligence, truth, and reality.